ramonimbao/ramonimbao.github.io/content/stm32l4-rust-blink.md

 To learn more, run the command again with --verbose.
 ```

 Oh no. What are these errors?
 Apparently, `CRRCR` can't be found.
 The problem for us is that it's trying to access `CRRCR` though it's missing.
 According to §6.4.31 of the reference manual, the register is present only on L496/L4A6 devices.
-Apparently, there has been an [issue filed](https://github.com/stm32-rs/stm32l4xx-hal/issues/32) regarding this, but hasn't been fixed yet.
+There has been an [issue filed](https://github.com/stm32-rs/stm32l4xx-hal/issues/32) regarding this, but the issue is still open.
 So until it gets fixed, let's go ahead and clone the `stm32l4xx-hal` repository and "fix" the problem.

 ### Cloning and applying the fix

-Let's go ahead and `git clone` the crate to the same folder we have our `l4-blink` project.
-Now in `Cargo.toml` of our `l4-lcd` project, I'll modify the `stm32l4xx-hal` dependency to the following:
+Let's `git clone` the crate to the same folder we have our `l4-blink` project.
+Now in `Cargo.toml` of our `l4-blink` project, I'll modify the `stm32l4xx-hal` dependency to the following:

 ```toml
 [dependencies.stm32l4xx-hal]